Tuition: International Policy and Development/International Trade

 Watch our video guides on how to finance your education.
 We also include customized instructions for international students.

-Joint IPD/ITED can be taken as a four-semester OR five-semester program.
+- Joint IPD/International Trade can be taken as a four-semester OR five-semester program.
 Most students are enrolled full-time until their final semester when they are part-time.
 Accordingly, students pay the full-time tuition fee until the final semester (per-credit rate).

-- For estimated living expenses, the per-credit rate, and other fee details, visit Tuition and Fees.
+- For estimated living expenses, the per-credit rate, and other fee details, visit the main tuition and fees page.